Vinaypaliwal1/curly-funicular/Index.md

 # Purpose

-The purpose of this plan is to provide a single, common document that describes how to use the My 350 portal by {{page.property manager}} for variety of amenities and services.
+The purpose of this plan is to provide a single, common document that describes how to use the My 350 portal by property manager for variety of amenities and services.

 # Reservation

-Reservation is the section, where the {{page.property manager}} has access to add features to the residence.
+Reservation is the section, where the property manager has access to add features to the residence.
 Reservation section has below subsection:

 - Amenities